 - Even though a compact size, the speakers still produce a loud sound.

 - Creative reference multimedia audio system

-We focus on providing an unbiased view of these multimedia monitors.
-It is important to also consider any drawbacks that you may face when using the CR3 speakers.
+But since I’m focusing on providing an unbiased view of these multimedia monitors, it’s important to also consider any drawbacks you may face when using the CR3 speakers.

 - There seems to be a common issue with the selector switch on these studio monitors.

 - The build quality of the speakers is not great compared to some alternatives.

 - The sound quality isn’t bad, but it isn’t AS GOOD compared to some alternatives.